NCERT Class 10 Science Chapter 4 Notes Carbon and its Compounds- Download PDF Notes

 Formation of coal and petroleum

-Coal has been formed from remains of trees and plants which have been subjected to various biological and geological processes for millions of years ago, wherein they were crushed and buried down the earth layer by layer by earthquake or volcanoes.
+Coal has been formed from remains of trees and plants that were subjected to various biological and geological processes millions of years ago, wherein they were crushed and buried down the earth layer by layer by earthquakes or volcanoes.

-Petroleum has been formed from remains of plants and animals in the sea which have been attacked by bacteria under high pressures and converted into oil and gas, which are trapped between the rocks.
+Petroleum has been formed from remains of plants and animals in the sea, which have been attacked by bacteria under high pressure and converted into oil and gas, which are trapped between the rocks.

 Oxidation